ZhengJiawen44/Sentify/README.md

 Sentify is a website that runs on top of the Sentiment analyzer library to analyze YouTube comments.
 <br/>
 ## Announcement
-The website is currently under development, but you can preview it [here](https://zhengjiawen.pythonanywhere.com/).
+The code base is currently under development, but you can preview the website [here](https://zhengjiawen.pythonanywhere.com/).